-We market our products and solutions primarily through a direct sales force and a central marketing department focused on increasing awareness and visibility for our portfolio of solutions and services within the industry, including managing our relationships with industry analysts and consultants who can influence client decisions.
+We market our solutions and products primarily through a direct sales force and a central marketing department focused on increasing awareness and visibility for our portfolio of solutions and services, including managing our relationships with industry analysts and consultants who can influence client decisions.
 Complementing our direct sales force, we leverage a select group of resellers and alliance partners to market our solution and services portfolio.
 In many cases, we may jointly develop integrated solutions with our partners that we directly or jointly sell to our clients.
 In certain countries, we market primarily through distributors.

 Our direct global sales force consists of sales executives focused on attracting new clients and client executives responsible for account retention, services growth and client satisfaction.
-Our sales teams work and collaborate closely with industry solution specialists, solution architects and technologists with domain expertise from each segment.
+Our sales teams work and collaborate closely with client technology officers who establish technology and innovation roadmaps aimed at achieving business outcomes, client security officers who evaluate threats and improve clients' security environments, and client delivery executives responsible for delivery excellence.

-To support collaboration and cross-selling across our global client teams, our commission structure is based on a combination of individual targets aligned with our business objectives such as growing revenue with existing clients and prospects, expanding our Next-Gen Solutions and generating in-year revenue, among others.
+To support collaboration and cross-selling across our global client teams, our commission structure is based on a combination of individual targets aligned with our business objectives such as growing revenue with existing clients and prospects, improving delivery efficiency and generating in-year revenue, among others.